 This course introduces students to the basic tools, of statistics and shows how these statistical, tools are used in the social science research.
 It, covers both descriptive statistics and inferential, statistics.
-In addition, this course will, introduce students to data analyses and data, visualization methods in Excel, SPSS, SAS, R, and, other statistical packages.
+In addition, this course will, introduc

 SOC 356 Intermediate Social Statistics (3 Credits)